 We would like to share some numbers from the field –

 There are eight tables that are getting inserts/updates/deletes frequently in the transactional system MySQL, and the changes are coming into S3 via ingestion pipeline (AWS DMS + Kafka + Qubole Pipelines Service)

-Here, in this table below, it shows 45 iterations of MERGE commands against the change data coming from the pipeline, and it took around ~4 hours to complete all of those commands.
+Here, the table below shows 45 iterations of MERGE commands against the change data coming from the pipeline, and it took around ~4 hours to complete all of those commands.
 MERGE commands were running in parallel for all of the tables, and most of the smaller tables completed their iterations in very little time, but the bigger tables took up to four hours to finish all of the iterations.

 Total Number of MERGE commands = 45 * 8 = 360